 To analyze the influence of Christianity on the Hispanic American Economic Area

-To know the economic profile of the Hispanic America Countries
+To learn about economic profile of Hispanic America Countries

 To analyze the businesspeople profile in the Hispanic American Economic Area